 - Support in the form of recommendations to the relevant Housing Department for adaptations to your home (e.g. ramping to allow wheelchair access)

 The referral system

-Anyone can make a referral to the Community Occupational Therapy Team by contacting the duty system at C2BG on (01495) 315700.
+Anyone can make a referral to the Community Occupational Therapy Team by contacting the Adult Services Information, Advice and Assistance hub on (01495) 315700.

 How long will I wait for an occupational therapy assessment?